theapache64/Xrob/README.md

 # Xrob
-An advanced data mining virus for android.
+A spy application, designed for android.
+(Under construction).